Common Causes for Female Hair Loss

 Physical Examination: A physical examination of the scalp can provide valuable insights.
 The doctor may look for signs of inflammation, patterns of hair loss (such as diffuse thinning or bald patches), and the condition of the hair and scalp.
 A pull test may be performed, gently pulling on a small section of hair to see how many hairs come out, which can indicate the severity and type of hair loss.

-Blood Tests: Blood tests can help identify medical conditions that might be causing hair loss.
-Common tests include those for thyroid function (TSH test), iron levels (ferritin), and other indicators of nutritional deficiencies or hormonal imbalances.
+Blood Tests: Blood tests can flag medical issues that might be driving the hair loss.
+Common ones include thyroid function (TSH), iron stores (ferritin), and markers for nutritional deficiencies or hormonal imbalances.

 Scalp Biopsy: In some cases, a scalp biopsy may be necessary to diagnose the cause of hair loss.
 A small section of the scalp skin is taken under local anesthesia and examined under a microscope.
 This can help in identifying disorders affecting the hair follicles, such as scarring alopecia, or inflammatory conditions.